Diffusion and Flow Matching Models for Tabular Data: A Survey

+Vanilla diffusion models typically require complete training data, while tabular data often suffers from missing values.
+Ouyang et al. \cite{ouyang2023missdiff} observe that an ``impute-then-generate'' pipeline may introduce learning bias because single imputation cannot capture data variability.
+To address this issue, \textbf{MissDiff} trains diffusion models directly on incomplete mixed-type tables without prior imputation.
+Its main idea is to mask the denoising score-matching loss over missing entries, while using simple placeholders for missing numerical and categorical values so that the score function remains well-defined.
+This makes MissDiff an early tabular diffusion model for learning from incomplete data, but it still follows common preprocessing and postprocessing choices such as min-max scaling, one-hot encoding, softmax, and rounding, so categorical validity and dependency preservation remain concerns.

-\textbf{TabSyn} \cite{zhangmixed} claims to be the first to explore the application of latent diffusion models for tabular data synthesis (although AutoDiff \cite{suh2023autodiff} also addressed this earlier).
-The authors emphasize key challenges when applying diffusion models directly to the original data space with mixed feature types: 1) simple encoding strategies, such as one-hot encoding and analog bit encoding, often lead to suboptimal performance; and 2) employing separate models for different feature types hampers the ability to capture cross-feature correlations.
-To overcome these limitations, TabSyn proposes a diffusion model that operates in a joint latent space where both numerical and categorical features are transformed into continuous embeddings, enabling the model to effectively capture inter-feature dependencies.
-This approach allows TabSyn to handle a wide range of data types while preserving their inherent correlations.
-The pipeline of TabSyn is as follows: \begin{enumerate} \item They first utilize a VAE to transform raw numerical and categorical features into continuous embeddings.
-Specifically, they learn a unique tokenizer for each feature (after applying one-hot encoding to each categorical feature) and feed the feature-wise embeddings into a VAE (with Transformer-based encoder and decoder) to capture correlations among features. \item Once the VAE model is well-trained, they train a score-based diffusion model using SDEs with Gaussian noise in the latent space. \item Finally, they learn a detokenizer to recover real feature values from the embeddings. \end{enumerate}
+Following the same motivation of avoiding direct mixed-type diffusion, \textbf{TabSyn} \cite{zhangmixed} explores latent diffusion for tabular data synthesis, although AutoDiff \cite{suh2023autodiff} addressed this idea earlier.
+The authors emphasize that simple encoding strategies, such as one-hot encoding and analog bit encoding, often lead to suboptimal performance, while employing separate models for different feature types hampers the ability to capture cross-feature correlations.
+To overcome these limitations, TabSyn uses a VAE with feature tokenizers to transform raw numerical and categorical features into continuous embeddings, trains a score-based diffusion model in the latent space, and then uses a detokenizer to recover real feature values from the generated embeddings.
+This joint latent space enables the model to handle different feature types while preserving their correlations.
+Ablation studies further show that replacing the VAE with simple one-hot encoding gives the poorest performance, indicating that treating categorical features as continuous without learned representations is inadequate.
+However, TabSyn cannot directly handle missing values during training; missing-value processing and feature transformations must be done in preprocessing, which may introduce bias or noise.